-- 65. We consider that the value of non-telecommunications goods and services sold in a bundle with telecommunications services should be deducted based on their input cost. - 66.
+- 75. We consider that the value of non-telecommunications goods and services sold in a bundle with telecommunications services should be deducted based on their input cost. - 76.
 We chose the input cost approach for the 2011/12 LAD because it provides benefits in terms of compliance costs, objectivity and fairness in the TDL allocation.
-We have continued to use the input cost approach this year because we consider that this approach: - avoids (or minimises) manipulation in the calculation of the value for the non-telecommunications services component of the bundle; - ensures a consistent approach between QLPs due to consistency across business models in relation to input costs; - can be calculated using existing accounting records that QLPs should have recorded for other purposes (such as paying suppliers); and - avoids some of the implementation problems of the observable value approach, such as the lack of an observable price for some components of a bundle, or there being a large spread in the observable prices for one component of a bundle.
+For the 2012/13 TDL, we have continued to use the input cost approach because we consider that it: - 76.1 avoids (or minimises) manipulation in the calculation of the value for the non-telecommunications services component of the bundle; - 76.2 ensures a consistent approach between QLPs due to consistency across business models in relation to input costs; - 76.3 can be calculated using existing accounting records that QLPs should have recorded for other purposes (such as paying suppliers); and - avoids some of the implementation problems of the observable value approach, such as the lack of an observable price for some components of a bundle, or there being a large spread in the observable prices for one component of a bundle. - 77.
+It should be noted that this approach is only for TDL purposes, to determine relativity between QLPs, and does not predetermine our future decisions in other areas. - 78.
+Our qualified revenue instructions for the 2011/12 TDL included directions on how the QLPs should calculate the input costs for the different types of non-telecommunications goods and services.
+Each approach sought to capture the relevant direct or directly attributable costs as calculated in accordance with NZ GAAP.
+These approaches were designed to promote consistency across QLPs and to tie the cost to readily available information, such as invoices, to reduce compliance costs.
+For the 2012/13 TDL, we revised this part of our specified information instructions to provide greater clarity and address issues identified during the 2011/12 TDL process.